epistech/shooto/README.md

 ## To-do
 - Design a static course to start with
 - Start designing a tutorial/set of instructions on how to play.
-- Cleanup directory and remove excess/old files (music and sprite sheets, in particular).
+- Cleanup directory and remove excess/old files (music, sprite sheets, PSDs, in particular).
-- Rebuild a new certificate for submission to app store.
 - Create a title screen and brief instructions.

 ## Future
 - Stage-select screen
 - Longer courses
 - Refactor like wow.

+## Known Issues
+- Mute button resets to default state at the start of a new level

+### 0.94a (2015/11/16)
+- Set audio volume to 0.5
+- changed bounce points to sometimes spawn "powerups" which work the same, except for that's now how you upgrade your lasers.
+- added an in-app mute button
+- Fixes for actually running on Android
+- New distro certificate means this can be pushed out to TestFlight
+- Added a splash screen that shows up at launch

 ### 0.92
 - Set music to 0.75